blessedjasonmwanza/blessedjasonmwanza/README.md

 - [Introducing Progate To Cavendish University Zambia — The Awesome Experience />](https://medium.com/progate/introducing-progate-to-cavendish-university-zambia-the-awesome-experience-30707f999669)

 <hr>

-<h3 align="center">Would you like to Connect with me? let us work together...</h3>
+> <h3 align="center">Do you love taking intuitive approaches to solving problems?
+Connect with me, let us work together...</h3>

 <hr>

-> ### 🤝🏻  &nbsp; I would love to build the future with you and your team.
+#### 🤝🏻  &nbsp; I would love to build the future with you and your team.
 Reach out to me using any medium hereunder;
 <br>

 <p align="center">